Interviews

 Q&A: Jörg Tandler of Tandler Guitars

 Hi Jörg.
-This is Baris from Darth Phineas Blog which you are welcome.
 I think that I’ll begin with a typical question; the one about yourself.
 You are pretty well known especially in Europe but we don’t have any information who really you are.
 Can you please tell me how did it all happen, how you involved with music, guitar, strats, guitar making etc.

 During school holidays I earned some money at my uncles carpenters shop and bought my first amp, a ´69 Fender Bandmaster Reverb Amp and borrowed an unplayable department store electric from my cousin – this only helped a little.
 By 1980 I got my first serious and affordable solidbody, an Ibanez Roadster (Strat style) which later served as main pimping object for all kinds of projects like pickup swapping, fret leveling, refretting, electronics mods and so on, as I was never really satisfied with its sounds.